Filtered Fukaya categories: Introduction

 To prove Theorem \ref{thmA} we have to tackle two problems: define $A_\infty$-maps that do not shift filtration, and find represenatives of the unit lying at vanishing filtration levels.
-To solve the first problem we will construct the special class $E^\varepsilon$ of perturbation data.
-The construction of such classes is very simple and we sketch it here.
-The idea is to pick `flat enough' Hamiltonian Floer data for any couple of Lagrangians in $\mathcal{L}^*(M)$ and use coordinates induced by strip-like ends on Floer polygons to interpolate between the Hamiltonian Floer datum and the zero function by a particular class of monotone homotopies, while asking that the Hamiltonian perturbation data vanish away from the strip-like ends.
-The definition of the classes $E^\varepsilon$ of so-called $\varepsilon$-perturbation data is given in Section \ref{actualconstruction}.
+To solve the first problem we will construct the special space $E^\varepsilon$ of perturbation data.
+The idea for construction of such spaces is very simple and we sketch it here: we pick `flat enough' Hamiltonian Floer data for any couple of Lagrangians in $\mathcal{L}^*(M)$ and use coordinates induced by strip-like ends on Floer polygons to interpolate between the Hamiltonian Floer datum and the zero function by a particular class of monotone homotopies, while asking that the Hamiltonian perturbation data vanish away from the strip-like ends.
+The definition of the spaces $E^\varepsilon$ of so-called $\varepsilon$-perturbation data is given in Section \ref{actualconstruction}.
 However, even when working with perturbation data from some family $E^\varepsilon$, the Fukaya category of $M$ may still be not filtered, because of the second problem listed above.
 Indeed, in Section \ref{addend} we argue that it is not possible to find representatives of the units at zero filtration levels by using the standard model for the Fukaya category.
 To cope with this fact, we use a Morse-bott, or `cluster', model for Fukaya categories, by defining a new $A_\infty$-category whose self-morphisms spaces are pearl complexes (in the sense of \cite{Biran2009LagrangianHomology, Biran2008RigiditySubmanifolds}), instead of Floer ones, and by considering `clusters' of pearly-Morse trees and Floer polygons.
-This model was outlined in \cite{Biran2023TriangulationCategories} in the exact case; we work out more details of this model in Section \ref{mbfuk}.\\ After developing the machinery of $\varepsilon$-perturbation data and the associated filtered Fukaya categories we introduce continuation $A_\infty$-functors, an $A_\infty$-extension of continuation chain maps, in Appendix \ref{contfunc} following \cite{Sylvan2019OnCategories}.
-The main result from Appendix \ref{contfunc} may be roughly stated as follows. \begin{theorem} Let $\varepsilon_1,\varepsilon_2>0$, $p\in E^{\varepsilon_1}_\text{reg}$ and $q\in E^{\varepsilon_2}_\text{reg}$.
-There is a unital $A_\infty$-quasi equivalence canonical up to quasi-isomorphism of $A_\infty$-functors which shifts filtration by $\leq \varepsilon_2-\frac{\varepsilon_1}{2}$. \end{theorem} The construction of the classes $E^{p,q;f}_\text{reg}$ is based on the same principles as the construction of the classes $E^\varepsilon$.
+This model was first introduced in \cite{Cornea2005ClusterHomology} and later outlined in \cite{Biran2023TriangulationCategories} in the exact case; we work out more details of this model in Section \ref{mbfuk}.